ansible/azure-aap-deployment-driver/README.md

 ### Logging into Azure Container registry

-- login to Azure (make sure to pick the right tenant with `--tenant ...` parameter)
+- log in to Azure (make sure to pick the right tenant with `--tenant ...` parameter)
-- login to ACR: `az acr login --name REGISTRY_NAME`  (use only the registry name, not its URL)
+- log in to ACR: `az acr login --name REGISTRY_NAME`  (use only the registry name, not its URL)

+## SonarQube

+Sonar analysis is performed by Github Actions on the code repository for this project.
+Results available at [sonarcloud.io](https://sonarcloud.io/project/overview?id=aoc-aap-test-installer)